-Prerequisites: PSY 217 and PSY 220, ECE 201, ELE 201, or SPE 203
+Prerequisites: PSY 217 and PSY 220 or equivalent

 An introduction to psychological disorders of children and adolescents from a developmental perspective.
 The course will emphasize conceptual and controversial issues with respect to disorders including: autism, attachment disorders, ADHD, conduct disorders, schizophrenia, depression and suicide, eating disorders, and substance abuse.
 In addition, factors associated with psychopathology, especially family factors (e.g., child abuse, divorce) and social factors (e.g., poverty, societal oppression), will be examined.